- Cleansing oils are designed to remove makeup, oil and other debris.

 That said, for those that regularly wear a heavy amount of makeup or who have very oily skin, a double cleanse can help ensure the removal of all debris and excess oil from their face.

 How do Oil-based Cleansers Work?

-Oil-based cleansers vs water-based cleansers
+Oil-based cleansers vs. water-based cleansers

-Traditional water-soluble cleansers primarily rely on surfactants to clean your skin.
+Traditional water-soluble cleansers rely primarily on surfactants to clean your skin.
 Surfactants are compounds that reduce the surface tension between liquids and solids, which allows you to rinse off surface debris using water.
 While surfactants help keep your skin clean, they can also disrupt the natural biome of your skin, which may lead to dryness and irritation.

 Should You Be Using an Oil-Based Cleanser?

 Whether or not you should use an oil-based cleanser depends on the needs of your skin and your makeup habits.
-Oil cleansing is especially helpful for people who use a lot of long-lasting makeup, and anyone who wants to incorporate double cleansing into their daily routine.
+Oil cleansing is especially helpful for people who use a lot of heavy or long-lasting makeup, and anyone who wants to incorporate double cleansing into their daily routine.

 How to Choose an Oil-Based Cleanser for Your Skin

-Those with combination skin face the challenge of finding a cleansing oil that helps balance both dry and oily patches.
+Those with combination skin face the challenge of finding a cleansing oil that helps balance dry and oily patches.
 Many people report good results from using sunflower oil and vitamin E, which help remove impurities while maintaining hydration.